abonello/project_5/README.md

 - [Chart.js v2.7.3](https://www.chartjs.org/) - used to generate the dynamic charts.
 - [Stripe](https://stripe.com/gb) - used to enable card payment.

-I am using a `Postgres` database on Heroku.
+I am using a `PostgreSQL` database on Heroku.

 ## TESTING